-In previous reports, DLI reviewed the developed statistics each year to determine their stability and suitability for publication and determined some of the developed statistics from its own data for the most recent injury-years were not sufficiently stable estimates.
-However, to show the impact of COVID-19 in 2020 through 2022, DLI decided to publish statistics for the most recent years in this report, despite the fluctuations in the data caused by COVID-19.
+In previous reports, DLI reviewed the developed statistics each year to determine their stability and suitability for publication and determined some of the developed statistics from its own data for the most recent injuryyears were not sufficiently stable estimates.
+However, to show the impact of COVID-19 in 2020 through 2023, DLI decided to publish statistics for the most recent years in this report, despite the fluctuations in the data caused by COVID-19.

-Currently, computing developed statistics for COVID-19 indemnity claims is nearly impossible because these claims are unlikely to follow the pattern of claims from previous years.
-DLI does not expect reporting of additional COVID-19 claims beyond 2022, nor does it expect significant changes to benefit payments and claims durations for the reported COVID-19 claims.
+Computing developed statistics for COVID-19 indemnity claims is nearly impossible because these claims are unlikely to follow the pattern of claims from previous years.
+DLI does not expect reporting of additional COVID-19 claims beyond 2023, nor does it expect significant changes to benefit payments and claims durations for the reported COVID-19 claims.
 Therefore, claims development estimates were calculated only for the non-COVID-19 claims and combined with the reported, non-developed values for COVID-19 claims.
+However, as the impact of